kerstin-simonsson/stockholmcykel/README.md

 # stockholmcykel
-Webbsite for bicycletours in Stockholm
+Webbsite for bicycle tours in Stockholm.